jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 - As of this writing the current kotlin version (1.5.31) does not generate byte code for Java annotations by default.
   It must be switched on through compiler argument `-Xemit-jvm-type-annotations`.

-- In order to have nullability information for jqwik's API available in Kotlin _JSR305_ compatibility should be switched on with compiler argument `-Xjsr305=strict`.

 Here's the jqwik-related part of the Gradle build file for a Kotlin project: